awsdocs/aws-xray-developer-guide/doc-source/xray-api-segmentdocuments.md

 When you instrument a call to a downstream web api, record a subsegment with information about the HTTP request and response\.
 X\-Ray uses the subsegment to generate an inferred segment for the remote API\.

-**Example Segment for HTTP Call Served by an Application Running on Amazon EC2**
+**Example Segment for HTTP call served by an application running on Amazon EC2**

 ```
 {